 The meditation of the everyday.
 So many things to love about this short article.
 It seems like there’s a tendency to view meditation as this tool that works toward a certain outcome.
 If anything, there are slow-simmering happy accidents as a result of regular mindfulness.”It’s not a miracle; it’s just you giving your mind some time to reflect.”

 2017 is the year that I finally get my home to the point where I need it to be.
 I think the guiding idea of regular de-cluttering, while remaining sentimental/emotionally connected to things that tie me to certain emotional experiences is necessary.
-If you’ve seen shots of my kitchen shelves, you know that I like a warm, rich, and personal vibe that’s useful/tidy at the same time.

 Old article, but a good one for those who are still feeling their way through new year ambitions.
 Journaling is my favourite tool for working out, giving thanks, developing recipes, getting out the things that I’m hesitant to say aloud, and… just about everything else.

-1 ripe and speckled banana, sliced and frozen
+- 1 ripe banana, preferably frozen

-1 cup unsweetened almond milk
+- 1 cup unsweetened non-dairy milk

-1/2 cup ice
+- ½ cup ice

-1/4 cup roasted hazelnuts
+- ¼ cup roasted hazelnuts

 - 4 ounces brewed espresso or strong coffee, chilled

-3-4 Medjool dates, pitted and soaked
+- 3 soft Medjool dates, pitted

-1 1/2 tablespoons raw cacao powder
+- 1 ½ tablespoons cacao powder

-1 teaspoon pure vanilla extract
+- 1 teaspoon vanilla extract

-1/8 teaspoon sea salt
+- ⅛ teaspoon sea salt

-2 tablespoons cacao nibs
+- 2 tablespoons cacao nibs

-Add the frozen banana, almond milk, ice, hazelnuts, espresso, dates, cacao powder, vanilla, and sea salt to a high-speed blender, and blend until smooth and creamy.
+- Add the frozen banana, almond milk, ice, hazelnuts, espresso, dates, cacao powder, vanilla, and sea salt to a high-speed blender, and blend until smooth and creamy.